nanomsg/nng/docs/ref/migrate/nng1.md

 ## Abstract Autobinding No Longer Supported

-As we have removed `NNG_OPT_LOCADDR` for listeners, it is no longer possible to meaningfully use autobinding with abstract sockets on Linux.
+As we have removed `NNG_OPT_LOCADDR`, it is no longer possible to meaningfully use autobinding with abstract sockets on Linux.
 This is trivially worked around by using a large (say 128-bit) random integer as the name.